chromium/chromium/docs/testing/gtest_flake_tips.md

 For browsertest flakes that check EvalJs results, make sure test objects are not destroyed before JS may read their values (e.g. [flaky PaymentAppBrowserTest](https://chromium.googlesource.com/chromium/src/+/6089f3480c5036c73464661b3b1b6b82807b56a3)).

+For browsertest flakes that involve dialogs or widgets, make sure that test objects are not destroyed because focus is lost on the dialog (e.g [flaky AccessCodeCastHandlerBrowserTest](https://chromium-review.googlesource.com/c/chromium/src/+/3951132)).

 ## Preventing similar flakes